python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/helping-others.md

 ## Respect Others Giving Help

 You might sometimes see others giving help and guiding others to an answer.
-Throwing in additional ideas is great, but please remember both teaching and learning takes concentration, and you stepping in might break it.
+Throwing in additional ideas is great, but please remember both teaching and learning takes concentration, and you interrupting might break it.
-You might have another idea to suggest, but you see that there's already a person helping, and that they're handling the situation.
+You might have another idea to suggest, but you see that there's already a person helping and that they're handling the situation.
 In that case, it might be a good idea to patiently observe, and wait for a good opportunity to join in so as to not be disruptive.